 |Total Credits: 120|

-The University requires the following courses to have a grade of C- or above: ENGLSH 1000, ARCHST 4323 Sustainable Technologies, ARCHST 1600W Fundamentals of Environmental Design and ARCHST 3860W Human Factors Programming meeting Writing Intensive requirements, and ARCHST 4815 Construction Documents and BIM satisfying the capstone experience.
+The University requires the following courses to have a grade of C- or above: ENGLSH 1000, ARCHST 4323 Sustainable Technologies and Systems, ARCHST 1600W Fundamentals of Environmental Design - Writing Intensive and ARCHST 3860W Human Factors Programming - Writing Intensive, and ARCHST 4815 Construction Documents and Building Information Modeling Studio satisfying the capstone experience.

 Major and Career Exploration